ActivitySim/activitysim/docs/models.rst

 Telecommute Frequency
 ---------------------

-(**In development**) Telecommuting is defined as workers who work from home instead of going to work.
+Telecommuting is defined as workers who work from home instead of going to work.
 It only applies to workers with a regular workplace outside of home.
 The telecommute model consists of two submodels - a person :ref:`work_from_home` model and this person telecommute frequency model.